How Much Does Mobile App Development Cost?

 Examples Of App Development Costs

-According to American entrepreneur, Jason Calacanis, startups, these days, should hope to raise about $750,000 in their first year and a half of funding to cover the cost of developing an app.
+According to an American entrepreneur, Jason Calacanis, startups, these days, should hope to raise about $750,000 in their first year and a half of funding to cover the cost of developing an app.

 While this number isn’t the cost of the app itself (although some apps cost far more than this over the course of their lifetime), it does go to illustrate the fact that designing and creating a quality app isn’t as cheap as you might like to think.